Liquified natural Gas (LNG) for Germany

 MOL is one of the leading players in the LNG shipping industry.

 In 2017, MOL built the world’s largest FSRU: The FSRU Challenger (Turkey) – owned and operated by MOL.
 It represents the basis of the design for the FSRU Wilhelmshaven.

-Since 20th of May 2019 LNG Terminal Wilhelmshaven GmbH (“LTW”) investigates market participants’ interest in the LNG terminal project in Wilhelmshaven in a so-called Open Season process.
+In May 2019 LNG Terminal Wilhelmshaven GmbH (“LTW”) investigated market participants’ interest in the LNG terminal project in Wilhelmshaven in a so-called Open Season process.

 LTW, based in Wilhelmshaven, is a wholly-owned subsidiary of Uniper Global Commodities SE.
 LTW will continue the initiative kicked off by Uniper to realize the first LNG import terminal in Germany at the present location.